Last Updated on

 - Tap water gets in your flat through a closed, sunshine-free system

-- You no more need to carry heavy mineral water bottles the quality of which is doubtful, considering their storage (direct sunshine, unproperly cleaned bottle, dilution of micro-plastic particles in the bottle, etc.)
+- You no more need to carry heavy mineral water bottles the quality of which is doubtful, considering their storage (direct sunshine, improperly cleaned bottle, dilution of micro-plastic particles in the bottle, etc.)

-- No plastic bottle – no environment pollution.
-It is a sad fact that only a small amount of PET bottles are thrown into the selective container, and an even smaller amount is recycled by companies.
-The majority of the empty mineral water bottles still ends up in the oceans, polluting the water and marine life.
+- No plastic bottle – no environmental pollution.
+It is a sad fact that only a small amount of PET bottles is thrown into the selective container, and an even smaller amount is recycled by companies.
+The majority of the empty mineral water bottles still end up in the oceans, polluting the water and marine life.

-- Tap water is much more cost-efficient (besides being more environment-friendly), since the price of tap water is 0.30 HUF / liter, that of a bottle of mineral water is 50 HUF, but it can be even 250 HUF.
-(That is, you can drink 150 liters of tap water at the price of 1 liter of mineral water)
+- Tap water is much more cost-effective (besides being more environment-friendly) since the price of tap water is 0.30 HUF/liter while a bottle of mineral water is 50 HUF, it can even be up to 200 HUF (that is, you can drink 150 liters of tap water at the price of 1 liter of mineral water).